 In some instances, lack of nutrients in dogs can be more chronic and therefore, impacting, and can result in canine intestinal malabsorption.

-If your dog’s small intestine is preventing the proper digestion and absorption of nutrients from his food, that’s intestinal malabsorption.
-It can be caused by chronic conditions like exocrine pancreatic insufficiency or inflammatory bowel disease.
-It can be because of atrophy of your dog’s idiopathic villi in their small intestines.
-Villi are impossible to see with the human eye, and they are the absorption surface of your dog’s bowel–little hairlike structures that bring the food into the wall.
+Idiopathic villous atrophy in their small intestines (that’s a mouthful!) can also cause malabsorption in dogs.
+Villi are impossible to see with the human eye, and they are the absorption surface of your dog’s bowel, little hairlike structures that bring the food into the wall.
 If they’re doing poorly, canine nutritional absorption is also suffering.

-If your dog suffers from chronic canine leaky gut (canine dysbiosis), their small intestine can be overridden with non-beneficial bacteria preventing proper absorption.
-Fungus or parasites can also cause intestinal malabsorption as can shortened bowels (bowel portions removed due to illness or damage) and cancer.
+If your dog suffers from chronic canine leaky gut (canine dysbiosis), their small intestine can be overridden with non-beneficial bacteria, preventing proper absorption.
+Fungus or parasites can also cause intestinal malabsorption, as can shortened bowels (bowel portions removed due to illness or damage) and cancer.
+Bottom line?
 If your dog’s gut is not healthy, for whatever reason, they’re not going to be getting all the nutrients they need.

 How do I know if my dog absorbs nutrients?

-If your dog suffers from an unhealthy gut, he’s not absorbing nutrients properly.
+If your dog suffers from an unhealthy gut, it’s not absorbing nutrients properly.
 That’ll show itself in a hoard of different symptoms.
 Some include:

 - Weight loss (though constant eating)